 Deductible VS. Out-of-Pocket Maximum

 It’s common for people to confuse deductibles and MOOPs.
 While the terms are related, a deductible is the amount of money you have to pay out-of-pocket for covered healthcare services before your health insurance plan begins covering the cost for your care.
-An out-of-pocket limit helps you control a different kind of risk by placing a firm cap on the amount of money you’ll ever spend on healthcare.
+An out-of-pocket limit helps you control a different kind of risk by placing a firm cap on the amount of money you’ll ever spend on healthcare in a given year.

 Much like deductibles, your out-of-pocket maximum will reset at the end of your insurance policy period; neither the maximum, nor the amount you’ve spent toward it, will carry over from plan year to plan year.